You are in:

 Should the Bill become an Act, it will only extend to England, Scotland and Wales.

-During the Bill's second reading in the House of Commons, shadow work and pensions secretary, Liam Byrne had welcomed a flat-rate pension but questioned the virtue of reviewing the state pension age every five years.
+During the Bill's second reading in the House of Commons (17 June 2013), shadow work and pensions secretary, Liam Byrne had welcomed a flat-rate pension but questioned the virtue of reviewing the state pension age every five years.

 Work and pensions secretary, Iain Duncan Smith said during the debate that changes to the pension system were "long overdue", and would implement " reforms to modernise bereavement benefits; bring forward the increase in the state pension age to 67; and put in place a mechanism for a regular review of the state pension age".